As the nation's top source for Low Voltage Contractors' insurance,

 The contractors’ insurance professionals at Fairbanks Insurance Brokers recommend a formidable commercial insurance portfolio to protect against unpredictable lawsuits and business claims.

-Contractors’ General Liability forms a safety net between your business and third-party risk exposure.
+Low voltage contractors’ general liability insurance places a financial barrier between your business and third-party risk exposure.

-Also known as workman’s comp, your contractors’ workers’ compensation insurance will protect your business and your employees should they become injured on the job or come down with a work-related illness.
+Also known as workman’s comp, your low-voltagecontractors’ workers’ compensation insurance will protect your business and your employees should they become injured on the job or come down with a work-related illness.

-Most U.S. states require low voltage contractors’ workers comp to satisfy your state’s requirement to become licensed to operate a business.
+Most states require a low-voltage contractors’ workers’ comp policy to satisfy your prerequisites to become licensed to operate a business.

-When accidents happen, your worker’s comp insurance will be available to pay for medical expenses and lost wages.
+When accidents happen, your low-voltage electricians’ workers’ comp insurance will be available to cover medical expenses and lost wages.

-Since personal auto policies typically exclude coverage for business auto, a commercial auto policy will protect your business vehicles from liability if you or an insured driver are found liable for an at-fault accident.
+Since personal auto policies typically exclude coverage for business autos, a low voltage contractors’commercial auto policy will protect your business vehicles from liability if you or an insured driver are found liable for an at-fault accident.

-Low voltage contractors need various tools and equipment to complete tasks at the job site.
-Making sure this valuable equipment stays covered in the event of damage or loss is the best way to protect your business from the cost of replacing this equipment.
+Low-voltage contractors rely on various tools and equipment to complete everyday tasks at the job site.
+Making sure this valuable equipment stays covered in the event of damage or loss is the best way to safeguard your business from the cost of replacing this equipment.

-A contractor’s tool and equipment policy, also known as Inland Marine insurance, protects you while your tools and equipment are at the job site, in transit, or storage.
+A low-voltage contractor tool and equipment policy, also known as low-voltage contractors’ inland marine insurance, protects you while your tools and equipment are at the job site, in transit, or offsite storage.